space4VV/Learning-resources/README.md

 Internet is now filled with tons of blogs, tutorials, workshops and so on and hence the chances of getting lost are fairly high for a beginner.
 If one needs to start with the fascinating world of machine learning, you are in the right place.
-Following are the minimalistic set of resources that one needs to have at his side.
+Following are the minimalistic set of resources that one needs to have.

 ## List of courses: